 RESERVES: Materials in heavy demand for classes are often placed on reserve by professors.
 They may be borrowed for a limited time at the Reserves section of the Circulation Counter.
 Audio-visual materials on reserve are also housed at the Reserves section.
 Special carrels are provided for their use on level A.

 SPECIAL COLLECTIONS: In addition to the general circulating collection of over 300,000 volumes, Drew maintains special collections of items such as dissertations and theses.
-If you need help in using any of the Drew collections ask for assistance at the Reference Counter or, if no one is there, at the Circulation Counter.
+If you need help in using any of the Drew collections ask for assistance at the Research Desk or, if no one is there, at the Circulation Counter.

-REFERENCE AND PERIODICALS: These two collections do not circulate and are available at all times for all users.
-The Reference Collection has many types of materials, including almanacs, encyclopedias, dictionaries, and periodical abstracts and indexes.
-The Periodical Collection includes bound volumes, microform issues, and current unbound copies, and many electronic collections available from the Research Resources page of our web site.
-Indexes to periodical literature are also available through Research Resources and in paper formats.
+REFERENCE AND PERIODICALS: This collection does not circulate and are available at all times for all users.
+The Reference Collection has many types of materials, including almanacs, encyclopedias, dictionaries, and periodical abstracts and indexes, as well as many electronic books collections available from the Research Resources page of our web site.

-MICROFORM: Collections in the microfilm and microfiche formats are housed in the Microform Room on level C. Both readers and printers are available in this room.
+MICROFORM: Collections in the microfilm and microfiche formats are housed in the Microform area on level A in the Rose wing.
+Microfilm readers and printers are available on level C, outside the Center for Academic Excellence.
 Printers require dimes which may be purchased at the Circulation Counter.

-GOVERNMENT DOCUMENTS: Documents issued by the governments of the United States and New Jersey, as well as some published by the United Nations, are shelved on levels C and D. An increasing number of government publications are now available on the Internet, including many in the Library’s electronic collections.
+GOVERNMENT DOCUMENTS: Documents issued by the governments of the United States and New Jersey, as well as some published by the United Nations, are shelved on level A. An increasing number of government publications are now available on the Internet, including many in the Library’s electronic collections.

 OTHER COLLECTIONS: Drew has several other collections housed within the Library and in other campus locations.
 The bulk of the METHODIST COLLECTION is now in the Methodist Center but some circulating copies from this collection can be found on level F. Other special collections housed in the Library are available for use by appointment.